-318. Electronics

-This course provides an introduction to the basic electronic circuits commonly used in physics research.
+318. Electronics.
+Two hours This course provides an introduction to a.c. circuit theory and to the basic electronic circuits commonly used in physics research.
+Two threehour laboratory periods per week.

+319. Modern Physics Laboratory.
+I and II

+Two hours An introduction to the basic laboratory techniques in atomic and nuclear physics and a study of some of the more important experiments on which modern physical theory is based.
 One four-hour lecture-laboratory period per week.
-Prerequisite: Physics 317 or permission of the instructor.

-319. Modern Physics Laboratory

-An introduction to the basic laboratory techniques in atomic and nuclear physics and a study of some of the more important experiments on which modern physical theory is based.
-One four-hour lecture-laboratory period per week.
-Prerequisite: Physics 318 and enrollment in Physics 303, or the permission of the instructor.
+Prerequisite: Physics 318 or the permission of the instructor.

-320. Physics Research

-Library and laboratory research on an assigned problem.
+320. Physics Research.
+II Library and laboratory research on an assigned problem.
 Open only to approved Seniors majoring in physics.